Godwin-Chacko/London-e-commerce-analysis/README.md

  **Revenue**
  - Our top 50 most sold products only account for 4.5% of total revenue and product sales
- - This makes sense
- - for sales made in December 2018, 24 products have only been bought 1 time since then, 85 products have been bought 5 times or less in 2019

--  **Orders**
  -
+ - For sales made in December 2018, **24 products have only been bought 1 time since then, 85 products have been bought 5 times or less** in 2019
+ - **The decline in AOV and revenue per unit for the Retro & Vintage Kids' Items category can be attributed to a shift in product mix toward higher-volume, lower-value items**.
+In November 2019, top-selling products included mass-market alphabet bags and accessories with significantly lower AOVs compared to the more premium, collectible items that led in December 2018.
+This product mix change diluted both AOV and unit revenue.
+Despite this, **the category experienced a 7x year-over-year revenue increase**, suggesting that the business successfully scaled by targeting a broader customer base with more accessible price points.
+The trade-off was lower revenue per transaction, but substantially higher sales volume and market reach

+  -
 -  orders of Retro & Vintage kids items have grow 71% YoY, it went from 2% of all orders to 6%
   -
-  **AOV*
+   **OV**
   -
   -